GlorieZhang/gloriezhang.github.io/_pages/about.md

 # 🤹🏻‍♀️ About Me

-I am currently a full-time research assistant in the [Future Laboratory](https://thfl.tsinghua.edu.cn/en/) at Tsinghua University, with a interdisciplinary background.
-I hold a Master’s degree in Design from [Beihang University](https://ev.buaa.edu.cn/) and a Bachelor’s degree in Physics from [Heilongjiang University](https://www.hlju.edu.cn/).
-I am positively seeking Ph.D. opportunities starting in 2025 🚀 and am passionate about advancing my research in human-computer interaction (HCI)!
+I am currently **a full-time research assistant in the [Future Laboratory at Tsinghua University](https://thfl.tsinghua.edu.cn/en/)**, with a interdisciplinary background.
+I hold **a Master’s degree in Design from [Beihang University](https://ev.buaa.edu.cn/)** and **a Bachelor’s degree in Physics from [Heilongjiang University](https://www.hlju.edu.cn/)**.
+I am positively **seeking Ph.D. opportunities** starting in 2025 🚀 and am passionate about advancing my research in human-computer interaction (HCI)!

 I have conducted research at [Tsinghua University’s Future Laboratory](https://thfl.tsinghua.edu.cn/en/) and [Arts and Machine Creativity at Hong Kong University of Science and Technology](https://hkust.edu.hk/news/topic/arts-and-creativity), collaborated with [HUAWEI](https://www.huawei.com/en/) and [Xiaomi](https://www.mi.com/global/) on joint projects, and worked as a product manager intern at [DiDi](https://web.didiglobal.com/) and [Lenovo](https://www.lenovo.com/).
 These experiences have fueled my passion for integrating technology and design innovation while equipping me with strong interdisciplinary skills.
 For more details, please refer to my [CV](../assets/RuiZhang_CV.pdf).

-My research focuses on HCI, with particular interests in human-AI collaboration, haptic interaction, and system and user experience design.
+My research focuses on **HCI**, with particular interests in **human-AI collaboration, haptic interaction, and system and user experience design**.
 I am dedicated to exploring how technology can enhance user experiences and foster effective human-machine collaboration.

 Beyond research, I enjoy mountain climbing 🧗, hiking 🚶, cycling 🚴, and playing badminton 🏸.
 In my free time, I’ve also taken up dancing (including hip-hop, K-pop, and jazz) and playing drum sets 🥁.
 In the future, I hope to try boxing 🥊 and mixology 🍷.
 I’m an energetic 🔥 and curious 🌍 person who loves exploring new ideas and challenges.

-If you’re interested in my research or share any of these hobbies, feel free to reach out to me at: gloriezhang777  \[at\]  gmail  \[dot\]  com.
+If you’re interested in my research or share any of these hobbies, feel free to reach out to me: **gloriezhang777  \[at\]  gmail  \[dot\]  com**.

 # 📝 Publications